Danivgiulia/Nena-Bakery/README.md

 Features to add

-- I will be adding the images locally so the run time is faster.
+- I will be adding the images locally so the load time is faster.